haracejacob/delicious-mabab/README.md

 1. Run `npm install` to install server dependencies.

-2. Run `gulp serve` to start the development server.
-It should automatically open the client in your browser when ready.
+2. Run `npm install -g babel-cli` to start the server as `babel-node server`.

-## Build & development

-Run `gulp build` for building and `gulp serve` for preview.

-## Testing

-Running `npm test` will run the unit tests with karma.
+3. Run `npm start` to start the server

+4. Connect to `localhost:9000` to develop